The Fashion Show: April 12, 2025

 Behind the Scenes Day

-By participating in one of the largest student run fashion shows in the nation, Iowa State students are exposed to leadership training and professional development, that help build their portfolios and future careers.
-Not only do students learn how to collaborate and develop team-oriented skills, they learn how to work towards a larger show and what it means to be a part of something bigger.
+By participating in one of the largest student-run fashion shows in the nation, Iowa State students are exposed to leadership training and professional development that help build their portfolios and future careers.
+Not only do students learn how to collaborate and develop team-oriented skills, but they also discover what it means to be a part of something bigger than themselves.

-Being accepted as a leader for The Fashion Show includes enrollment in AESHM 272: Fashion Show Promotion and Production for committee members and AESHM 472: Fashion Show Management for directors.
+Being accepted as a director or committee member for The Fashion Show includes enrollment in courses within the Department of Apparel, Events, and Hospitality Management (The Fashion Show Promotion and Production course for committee members and the Fashion Show Management course for directors).
+Students take what they learn in the classroom and apply their new skills to this hallmark event.

 Committees